Antiporno (2017; Sion Sono)

-A fearless Ami Tomite stars as Kyoko, a sexually ravenous multimedia artist promoting her latest work to amoral media sycophants while mercilessly abusing her servile assistant (the chameleonic Mariko Tsutsui, even better here than in Harmonium).
+A fearless Ami Tomite stars as Kyoko, a sexually ravenous multimedia artist promoting her latest work to amoral media sycophants.
+Meanwhile, Kyoko mercilessly abuses her servile assistant, played by the chameleonic Mariko Tsutsui (even better here than in Harmonium).
 The entire film takes place inside of Kyoko’s colorful apartment, but just when it feels like Sono’s experiment has run out of steam, the fourth wall opens up and the power dynamics become irreparably scrambled.

 In the alternate timeline where film critics don’t act like border patrol guards for pseudo-woke mainstream culture, Antiporno is racking up Best Foreign Film awards and Tomite and Tsutsui are dark horse Oscar contenders, while “topical” vomit like In the Fade barely gets acknowledged.